MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback.md

 ---
 title: IBackgroundCopyCallback interface
 description: Implement the IBackgroundCopyCallback interface to receive notification that a job is complete, has been modified, or is in error.
-Clients use this interface instead of polling for the status of the job. ms.assetid: 'CF85D852-1B4E-4BC2-B6A6-0035ED3C439C'
+Clients use this interface instead of polling for the status of the job. ms.assetid: CF85D852-1B4E-4BC2-B6A6-0035ED3C439C
-keywords: ["IBackgroundCopyCallback interface", "IBackgroundCopyCallback interface, described"]
+keywords:
+- IBackgroundCopyCallback interface
+- IBackgroundCopyCallback interface, described
 topic_type:
 - apiref
 api_name: